gjr80/weewx-aurora/pvoutput/readme.md

 ### Manual installation ###

-1. Download the latest *PVOutput Uploader* extension from the *PVOutput Uploader* extension [releases page](https://github.com/gjr80/weewx-aurora/releases) into a directory accessible from the weeWX machine.
+1. Download the latest *PVOutput uploader* extension from the *PVOutput uploader* extension [releases page](https://github.com/gjr80/weewx-aurora/releases) into a directory accessible from the weeWX machine.

         $ wget -P $DOWNLOAD_ROOT https://github.com/gjr80/weewx-aurora/releases/download/v0.3.0/pvoutput-0.3.0.tar.gz

-    where *$DOWNLOAD_ROOT* is the path to the directory where the *PVOutput Uploader* extension is to be downloaded.
+    where *$DOWNLOAD_ROOT* is the path to the directory where the *PVOutput uploader* extension is to be downloaded.

 1. Stop weeWX: